PrzemyslawSwiderski/python-gradle-plugin/README.md

 This Gradle Plugin wraps JetBrains [gradle-python-envs-plugin](https://github.com/JetBrains/gradle-python-env) with wrapping task to run executables (`python`, `pip` etc.) from virtual env.

+## Requirements
+* JRE supported by gradle 6.4 version (JRE 8 or higher)

+## Purpose
+Running python scripts or projects by executing single tasks which will download and install Python virtual environment.

 ## Usage
 ### Steps to run python script from Gradle
 1. Apply a plugin to a project as described on [gradle portal](https://plugins.gradle.org/plugin/com.pswidersk.python-plugin).